 |F||ARR0295||Structural Damage Repair Technician||350 hours|

 - In-state residents—$2.56 per hour (Subject to change)

 - Out of state resident—$10.25 per hour (Subject to change)

 - Identification Card fee—$5.00 per trimester

 - Students must purchase books/kits and/or uniforms, if applicable.

 - Employers prefer that automotive body repair technicians complete a program at a postsecondary institution.

 - Industry certification, Automotive Service Excellence (ASE) is usually required once the person is employed.

 Auto Body Repair Technician, Automotive Glass and Door Service Technician, Interior Trim and Upholstery Technician, Automotive Frame Technician, Front End Alignment Specialist, Auto Refinishing Technician, Insurance Estimator or Adjustor, Automotive Shop Foreman/Manager/Owner, Auto Salvage Distributor.

-Employment of automotive body repair technicians projected to grow 9 percent from 2016 to 2026.
+Overall employment of automotive body and glass repairers is projected to grow 6% from 2020 to 2030.